 Want to up your robotics game and give it the ability to detect objects?
 Maybe implement a security camera that can see and identify certain items?
 Now that the Raspberry Pi is fast enough to do machine learning, adding these features is fairly straightforward.

 To start with, you will need a Raspberry Pi 4.
-Since TensorFlow object detection is processing intensive, we recommend the 4GB model.
+Since TensorFlow object detection is processing intensive, you should use at least the 4GB model.

 You will need a camera for the Raspberry Pi to see with.

 You will also need a display so you can see what it's detecting.
-You can use any of our displays with the Raspberry Pi, but the 3.5" display is our biggest.
+You can use any of our displays with the Raspberry Pi, but the 3.5" display is Adafruit's biggest.

 But our other PiTFT's will also work just fine